 Order by “Backlinks” (“Descending”), then “Trust Flow” (“Ascending”) to identify low-quality domains that point a high number of links to your site.
 This identifies top referring domains (by quantity of backlinks pointing to your site) that also have the lowest Trust Flow.

-Why this helps with link cleanup: Any domain pointing links to your site that has a very low Trust Flow could potentially get you penalized by Google.
+Why this helps with finding toxic links for disavow: Any domain pointing links to your site that has a very low Trust Flow could potentially get you penalized by Google.
 But a domain pointing lots of links to your site that has a low Trust Flow is even more likely to get you hit with a manual action.

 Order by “Trust Flow” (“Ascending”), then “Citation Flow” (“Ascending”) to identify all low-quality referring domains.
 This identifies referring domains with low Trust Flow and low Citation Flow metrics.

-Why this helps with link cleanup: Domains with low Trust Flow and Citation Flow are either new, smaller sites that are just getting their feet off the ground (not necessarily candidates for disavow), or spammy/low-quality domains (definitely candidates for disavow).
+Why this helps with finding toxic links for disavow: Domains with low Trust Flow and Citation Flow are either new, smaller sites that are just getting their feet off the ground (not necessarily candidates for disavow), or spammy/low-quality domains (definitely candidates for disavow).

 To identify only domains that are definite candidates for disavow, I prefer to use the following sorting method: